tfeb/tfeb-lisp-tools/README.md

 All of the functions accept strings or symbols as module names: they'll complain about anything else rather than blindly calling `string`.

+`needs` has changed incompatibly so it now quotes its arguments.

 ## Installing modules automagically: `install-providers`
-I now use makefiles to install my personal CL modules and systems, and either ASDF or the LispWorks system definition tool to build them once installed[^6].
+I now use makefiles to install my personal CL modules and systems, and either ASDF or the LispWorks system definition tool to build them once installed[^8].
 Previously I used an ancestor of this code.
 It lives in the `org.tfeb.tools.install-providers` package and will add `:org.tfeb.tools.install-providers` to `*modules*`.

 **`install-providers`** will install a set of modules from the files they were originally loaded from into a directory tree under a specified root.
 It has one argument which is the root under which to install things.
 The remaining keyword arguments are: